English subject coordinator – Mrs Spencer

 In EYFS, children begin to use anticlockwise movements and retrace vertical lines with a pencil and begin to form recognisable letters.
 Children develop good control and coordination in gross and fine motor skills.
 In Year 1, children produce writing with clear spaces between words.
 Most letters are correctly formed and orientated, including lower case, capital letters and digits although there may be some inconsistency in size.
 By Year 2, all letters and digits are consistently formed and of the correct size, orientation and relationship to one another.
 Spacing is appropriate to the size of letters.
 Children begin to join letters using pre-cursive joins.

 At Moat Farm Infant we understand that listening to stories, poems and rhymes feed children’s imagination, enhance their vocabulary and develop their comprehension.
 We make words a priority: appreciating authors’ use of vocabulary, having a multi-sensory approach, playing word games, singing, nursery rhymes, role-play etc. We teach vocabulary every day, through songs, games and linking new knowledge to what is already known.

-In EYFS, children are taught the letter graphemes as they learn the sounds in phonics and are encouraged to have a go at writing by sounding out words and recording the sounds they hear.
+In EYFS, children are taught the letter graphemes as they learn the sounds in phonics and are encouraged to have a go at writing by segmenting (dividing a word into its separate sounds) and recording the sounds they hear.
 This takes place during teacher-led sessions and there are also plenty of opportunities during child-initiated sessions, with a range of materials and writing prompts available.